pytorch/captum/CONTRIBUTING.md

 ```bash
 isort
 ```
 from the repository root.
-No additional configuration should be needed.
+Configuration for isort is located in .isort.cfg.

 We feel strongly that having a consistent code style is extremely important, so CircleCI will fail on your PR if it does not adhere to the black or flake8 formatting style or isort import ordering.